bbauska/JS-Basics-Unlock/README.md

 </p>
 <!-- ![](./images/image048.jpg){width="15.430272309711286in" height="1.0627876202974629in"}  -->

-Parentheses alter the natural precedence, so 3 is added to 4 before the result is multiplied by 5.
+<p>Parentheses alter the natural precedence, so 3 is added to 4 before the result is
+multiplied by 5.</p>

 3. Combining Different Types:
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->